okhaimie-dev/LuminAIR/README.md

 # LuminAIR - Unlocking AI Integrity

 LuminAIR is a Machine Learning framework that leverages [Circle Stark Proofs](https://eprint.iacr.org/2024/278) to ensure the integrity of computational graphs.
 It allows a prover to cryptographically demonstrate that a computational graph has been executed correctly.
-A verifier can then validate this proof efficiently, without needing to re-execute the graph.
+A verifier can then validate this proof using fewer resources than re-executing the graph.

 > **⚠️ Disclaimer:** LuminAIR is currently under development 🏗️.